romrawinjp/romrawinjp/README.md

 ## Current interests

-- 👀 I’m interested in Machine Learning.
+- 👀 I’m interested in Math with graph and Machine Learning.
 - 🌱 I’m currently learning more about deep learning techniques, which are mostly on the way to Geometric Deep Learning.
 - 📚 I love reading books.
-Currently into poetry.
+Also love reading poem.
 - 🎢 Extra studying Abtract Algebra, Computer Graphics, Mathematical Modeling
 - 😆 Language rank; Thai(native), English, Chinese, French, Japanese, and German